Overview of Marriage Registration

 Significance of Marriage Certificate

-A certificate of marriage is a document which establishes the marital status of a couple.
-It is a reliable document which proves a legal marriage.
+A certificate of marriage is a necessary paper which establishes the marital status of a couple.
+It is a reliable necessary paper which proves a legal marriage.
 The certificate is useful for the purposes such as the opening of a bank account, applying for a visa or a passport, or an income certificate, at the time of divorce, changing the female’s name or claiming insurance money or assets.